WhirlWolf/Days-Tracker/docs/layout_contributing.md

 ---

 ### Defaults Object
 Must include all variables used in structure in defaults.
+Overrides theme vriables.

 e.g.,
 ```json